Aungban

+The town's significance dates back to the colonial era, with its railway system playing a crucial role in transporting agricultural produce, notably potatoes, which were once renowned in Kolkata.

+Etymology

+The name Aungban (အောင်ပန်းမြို့) carries a rich historical and cultural significance rooted in the town's development during the British colonial era.

+Originally, the area was known as Thar Mai Kham, which translates to "Thar Yar Shwe Pyi," meaning "pleasant nation."

+During British colonial rule, the town was renamed Aungban.
+While the exact etymology of "Aungban" isn't definitively documented, the name change reflects the town's evolution and its growing importance as a transportation and trade hub.
+The establishment of the railway terminus in Aungban played a pivotal role in its development, facilitating the export of local agricultural products.
+The renaming of Thar Mai Kham to Aungban symbolizes a period of transformation, marking the town's emergence as a significant center for commerce and agriculture in southern Shan State.
+The town's strategic location and the establishment of railway infrastructure contributed to its prominence in the region.

 Overview

 As Aungban is considered a trading hub within the surrounding region, more than half a dozen banks operate there.
 Owing to its logistic importance, some of the largest companies in Myanmar's agricultural value chain have set up branch offices in Aungban, which has created many employment opportunities for the local populace.

 The town also plays a strategic role in Myanmar's military operations, as the town houses an army base.
 A military hospital with a 700-bed capacity began operating in the 2000s, providing healthcare service not only to military personnel, but also to the wider public.
 A small lake in Bahtoo Park, Aungban, named Mingalar Lake, began as a collection of drain water discharged from living quarters.
 Renovation and restoration work carried out by the chairman of KBZ Bank transformed the site, and now it functions as a recreational area for residents.

 Geography

-The town covers an area of 2.4 square miles (1,532 acres) and includes 12 wards.
+Topography

+Aungban is part of the Shan Plateau, a highland region characterized by rolling hills, plateaus, and valleys.

+The terrain is undulating, with gentle slopes and fertile valleys, making it suitable for both crop cultivation and livestock grazing.

+The town is surrounded by pine forests, farmland, and seasonal streams, contributing to its lush and green appearance year-round.

 It is situated on a rolling plain and there are no high ranges of hills except those found towards the western part of the town.
 The average elevation of the town lies between 4,000 and 4,500 feet.
 The highest mountain peaks can be found on the northwest of the town.
 About one-third of the town area is considered lowland.